 1. The Contractor agrees to be liable for, defend and indemnify the Coalition and all of the Coalition's officers, agents, or employees against all claims, losses, suits, judgments, or damages, including the cost of administrative proceedings, court costs and attorney's fees, arising out of (i) the unauthorized use or disclosure of personally identifiable information; or (ii) any acts, actions, negligence or omissions by the Contractor, and its agents, subcontractors, or employees, during the performance of this contract or any subsequent modifications thereof.
 This indemnification holds whether liability is direct or indirect, and whether damage is to any person or tangible or intangible property.
-Where the Contractor and the Coalition commit joint negligent acts or omissions, the Contractor shall not be liable for nor have the obligation to defend the Coalition.
+Where the Contractor and the Coalition commit joint negligent acts or omissions, the Contractor shall not be liable for nor have the obligation to defend the Coalition with respect to that part of the joint negligent act or omission committed by the Coalition.
 In no event shall the Contractor be liable for or have any obligation to defend the Coalition against such claims, suits, judgments, or damages, including costs and attorney's fees, arising out of the sole negligent or intentional acts or omissions of the Coalition.